Shicheng-Guo/RnaseqBacterial/readme.md

 * Gene-level quantifications: read counts and TPM values will be generated [withRNA-SeQC v1.1.9](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3356847/) and [HTSeq - FPKM](https://docs.gdc.cancer.gov/Encyclopedia/pages/HTSeq-FPKM/)
 * 12/12/2019: download GENCODE 26 (https://www.gencodegenes.org/human/release_26.html) for the alignment
+* confirmed with Sanjay to remove 8 from current analysis since it is not Staph Aureus, but Staph capitus
 * Ask Sanjay to check '8' sample which we cannot find in the clinical informaiton files (8: Staph capitus)
 * Jennifer share [some laboratory novel information, N=54](https://github.com/Shicheng-Guo/RnaseqBacterial/blob/master/extdata/102816%20cDNA%20Sample%20list-Sanjay-2019.xlsx), 54 samples -> 40 cDNA -> 24 fastqs.
 * 12/12/2019: I ask Tao to prepare filename and smapleid connection file and protocol for RNA-seq